April 24th, 2015

 But the Hotel Memory turns out to be the undisputed winner in the hotel competition, an immaculate modern business hotel with slight artistic touches, polished tiles, burnished teak, ample furniture, high ceilings, similar to the Noble, but much more spacious and even more pristine.
 The staff eagerly show me to the smallest room I had booked, definitely quite satisfactory, but the superior room for $5 more a night is virtually a suite, and an absolute winner in the search, whose selection would be warranted anywhere, not just with the logic of being acceptable for Myanmar.

-The staff downstairs warns me about the bus company I have bought a ticket from in Mrauk U. While their buses do run, they are not that great, implying that they have earned the disregard and enmity of locals for a reason.
+The staff downstairs warns me about the bus company I have bought a ticket from in Mrauk U. While their buses do run, the company is not that great, implying that they have earned the disregard and enmity of locals for a reason.
 I am about to find out how bad things are when I amble off to the bus station later on.

 On my first bout of freedom in Sittwe, I can’t resist pulling out the camera and taking copious amounts of photos of this newfound architectural wonderland.
 Many properties feature unusual fencing made from sheets of metal punctured by rows of evenly spaced holes connecting stone pillars.